ava-labs/avalanche-docs/docs/subnets/introduction-to-vm.md

 VMs expose two types of handlers to serve responses for incoming requests:

 - **Blockchain Handlers** - Referred to as handlers, these expose APIs to interact with a blockchain instantiated by a VM.
-The API's endpoint will be different for each chain.
+The API endpoint will be different for each chain.
 The endpoint for a handler is `/ext/bc/[chainID]`.
 - **VM Handlers** - Referred to as static handlers, these expose APIs to interact with the VM directly.
 One example API would be to parse genesis data to instantiate a new blockchain.
 The endpoint for a static handler is `/ext/vm/[vmID]`.

 For any readers familiar with object-oriented programming, static and non-static handlers on a VM are analogous to static and non-static methods on a class.
 Blockchain handlers can be thought of as methods on an object, whereas VM handlers can be thought of as static methods on a class.

 ### Instantiate a VM

 The `vm.Factory` interface is implemented to create new VM instances from which a blockchain can be initialized.
 The factory's `New` method shown below provides `AvalancheGo` with an instance of the VM.
 It's defined in the [`factory.go`](https://github.com/ava-labs/blobvm/blob/master/factory.go) file of the `blobvm` repository.

 ```go
 // Returning a new VM instance from VM's factory